Hegl1/ParProg2021/Assignment_12/assignment_12.md

 #### Putting it all together

 The main simulation loop is defined in the main function in `simulation.c`.
-Note that nothing is written to the file if the program is compiled with the `TIME_MES` flag.
+Note that nothing is written to the file if the constant `TIME_MES` is defined in the program.

 ```c
 for (int i = 0; i<steps; ++i){